Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software

 - Polarized: The plug cannot be inserted upside down, reversing the live and neutral.

-- Long Earth Pin which ensures that appliances are earthed during plug insertion, before the two power pins make contact
+- Long Earth Pin: This ensures that appliances are earthed during plug insertion, before the two power pins make contact.

-- Grips at the edges of the plug to facilitate easier removal
+- Grips: These are at the edges of the plug to facilitate easier removal.

-- The Flex exits from the bottom of the plug to discourage removal by pulling on the flex
+- The Flex: This exits from the bottom of the plug to discourage removal by pulling on the flex.